Skip to main content

 Findings included:

-Record review of Resident #5's undated Admission Record reflected the resident was a [AGE] year-old female admitted to the facility on [DATE REDACTED] with diagnoses which included stroke affecting the rights side of her body, legal blindness, and rectal cancer requiring the creation of a colostomy (opeing in the intestines to allow feces to drain into a bag).
+Record review of Resident #5's undated Admission Record reflected the resident was a [AGE] year-old female admitted to the facility on [DATE] with diagnoses which included stroke affecting the rights side of her body, legal blindness, and rectal cancer requiring the creation of a colostomy (opeing in the intestines to allow feces to drain into a bag).

-Record review of Resident #5's quarterly MDS, dated [DATE REDACTED] reflected a BIMS score of 10 indicating she was moderately cognitively impaired.
-Her Functional Status reflected she required set-up and clean up assistance with her toileting hygiene.
-Her Bowel and Bladder assessment indicated she had an ostomy.
+Record review of Resident #5's quarterly MDS, dated [DATE] reflected a BIMS score of 10 indicating she was moderately cognitively impaired.

 Record review of Resident #5's care plan, dated 12/22/24, reflected she had a visual impairment related to being legally blind, and ADL self-care deficit related to paralysis, and had an ostomy.

 Interview on 02/11/25 at 9:50 AM with Resident #5 revealed she often had to change her briefs because the staff took too long to respond to her call light.
 Resident #5 stated she thought staff knew if they waited, she would do it herself.
-She stated she did need staff assistance to make sure she was completely clean, and

-the night shift helped her secure the bag properly.
+She stated a nurse from the night shift helped her secure the bag properly.

-STATEMENT OF DEFICIENCIES (X1) PROVIDER/SUPPLIER/CLIA (X2) MULTIPLE CONSTRUCTION (X3) DATE SURVEY AND PLAN OF CORRECTION IDENTIFICATION NUMBER: COMPLETED A. Building 455819 B. Wing 02/15/2025
+STATEMENT OF DEFICIENCIES (X1) PROVIDER/SUPPLIER/CLIA (X2) MULTIPLE CONSTRUCTION (X3) DATE SURVEY AND PLAN OF CORRECTION IDENTIFICATION NUMBER: COMPLETED A.

 NAME OF PROVIDER OR SUPPLIER STREET ADDRESS, CITY, STATE, ZIP CODE